enson0131/vitePress-blob/docs/guide/React/Essential Knowledge for Schedule about React.md

 `requestAnimationFrame`、`requestIdleCallback`、`setTimeout`、`MessageChannel` can used to schedule tasks in the browser, becaus they are returning control to the browser after the task is executed.

-However, `Promise`、`MutationObserver` are MicroTask, Control is returned to the browser only after the microtask is executed.
+However, `Microtasks` are continuously executed until the microtask queue on the event loop is empty which means a higher-pri task such as one for user interaction would be blocked by React.

 ## QA

 ### Why is requestAnimationFrame unsuitable for React Sheduler?

+- Instability: requestAnimationFrame is executed before the next repaint, which means unexpected behavior in lower frame rates.
+However, others posts a message event and performs a small amount of work (5ms) before returning control to the browser.
+At the end of the event, if there's work left over, it posts another message event.

-requestAnimationFrame calls are paused in most browsers when running in background tabs or hidden iframes, in order to improve performance and battery life.
+- Not trigger: requestAnimationFrame calls are paused in most browsers when running in background tabs or hidden iframes, in order to improve performance and battery life.

+### Why is webwork unsuitable for React Sheduler?

+Browser layout is currently only available from the main thread.

+###

 ## Reference
 - [React Sheduler](https://github.com/lizuncong/mini-react/blob/master/docs/schedule/%E5%93%AA%E4%BA%9BAPI%E9%80%82%E5%90%88%E7%94%A8%E4%BA%8E%E4%BB%BB%E5%8A%A1%E8%B0%83%E5%BA%A6.md)